You usually have 1 month to challenge a housing benefit decision. Later requests can sometimes be accepted.

-Use your council's formal complaints process if you’re not satisfied with how your claim is managed.
+Use your council's complaints process if you’re not satisfied with how your claim or review has been dealt with.

-Complain to the Local Government & Social Care Ombudsman if you're still not satisfied after you complain.
+Complain to the Local Government & Social Care Ombudsman if:

 If you need to talk to someone, we’ll do our best to help